cybrown-zoox/bazel-clang-analyzer/README.md

 view with a tool of your choice.

 ##Gotchas
-If you use a bazel externalized crosstool, you'll have to pass in the compiler path to analyze-build using the `--use-analyzer` option.
+If you use a bazel externalized crosstool (instead of just one in /usr/bin), you'll have to pass in the compiler path to analyze-build using the `--use-analyzer` option.
 In addition, you might have problems with bazel's crazy source tree.
-In my repository, I had to execute `analyze-build` from the bazel execution_root:
+In my repository, I had to execute `analyze-build` from the bazel
+execution_root:

 ```
 REPO_ROOT=$PWD